 Cardholder understands and agrees that University may disclose to third parties information about Cardholder’s account or transactions, under the following circumstances:

-- In order to verify the existence and condition of the Cardholder account for a third party, such as a credit bureau or merchant
+- To verify the existence and condition of Cardholder’s account for a third party, such as a credit bureau or merchant.

 This Agreement is governed by and shall be construed in accordance with the laws of the State of Indiana, without regard to choice of law rules.
 Any disputes arising out of or in connection with this Agreement shall be submitted to the exclusive jurisdiction of a state or federal court in Indiana.